 One of the most important goals of this blog is to bring information and new perspectives in terms of savings, investment and strategies to a safe (and eventually) early retirement.
 This is not meant to be financial advice.
-In a way, is more like bringing important topics to discussion for information and education purposes.
+In a way, is more like bringing important topics to discuss for information and education purposes.

 Recently I came across an article from Bloomberg, where California Governor Jerry Brown, talks about the possibility of cuts on the public pension benefits “which would go against long-standing assumptions and potentially provide financial relief to the state and its local governments.”

-Apparently the California Public Employees’ Retirement System (CalPERS), has just about 68 percent of assets needed to cover its liabilities.
+Apparently, the California Public Employees’ Retirement System (CalPERS), has just about 68 percent of assets needed to cover its liabilities.
 Keep in mind that this is the largest public pension fund of the entire US.

 Across the US, governments have $1.7 trillion less than what they need to cover retirement benefits.
 This is the end result of: